slz2003/RFCScope-/Errata_filtering/Result_manual/9773-A/packetizer_raw_output.md

 Explicitly specify whether the polling dictated by Retry-After should continue even after a renewal attempt is scheduled or whether it should be suppressed to avoid redundant requests.

-**Severity:** Low
-  *Basis:* The underspecification could lead to divergent client behaviors that impact server load and renewal responsiveness, though it does not cause a complete functional breakdown.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Temporal Expert: T2

 ---